 The T-Cross features good levels of standard safety kit, and reliability should prove to be solid

-All Polos come with airbags for the driver and front passenger, side impact airbags and curtain airbags front and rear.
-Extra safety kit includes a tyre pressure loss warning system, ‘PreCrash’ preventive occupant protection - which tenses the seatbelts and closes the windows in the event of an imminent collision - and a post-collision braking system which prevents the car from rolling into the path of another vehicle after an initial crash.
+All T-Cross models come with airbags for the driver and front passenger, side impact airbags and curtain airbags front and rear.
+Extra safety kit includes a tyre pressure-loss warning system, a city emergency braking system and predictive pedestrian protection, lane assist and PreCrash preventive occupant protection, which tenses the seatbelts and closes the windows in the event of an imminent collision.

-The T-Cross, like all other new Volkswagens, comes as standard with a three-year, 60,000-mile warranty.
+The T-Cross, like all other new Volkswagens, comes as standard with a three-year/60,000-mile warranty.
 There’s also a three-year paintwork warranty and 12 years of cover against corrosion from the inside out.
-Most rivals come with similar warranty periods, though the Hyundai Kona (five years) and the Kia Stonic (seven) have longer protection.
+Most rivals come with similar warranty periods, although the Hyundai Bayon (five years) and the Kia Stonic (seven years) have longer protection.

 Buyers can choose between Volkswagen’s fixed or flexible service packages.
 The former is recommended for lower-mileage cars, typically covering less than 10,000 miles per year.
 Those using their T-Cross for daily mileages of over 25 miles are better served by the latter.